-The Department of Haematology offers services for the management of all kinds of haematological diseases including blood cancers.
+The Department of Clinical Haematology offers services for the management of all kinds of haematological diseases including blood cancers.
 It provides the best possible neutropenic environment for patients receiving chemotherapy and is rapidly progressing to establish the requisite facility to perform Stem Cell transplantation for different disease categories.

 - Clinical Haematology